Understanding the Differences Between Medical Socks and Choosing the Right Type for Your Patients

 • Pressure and Fit: Unlike compression socks, diabetic socks are non-binding and offer minimal to no compression.
 This is crucial for avoiding restricted blood flow, which is particularly important for diabetic patients who may already have compromised circulation.

 • Material and Design: These socks are usually made from soft, moisture-wicking materials to keep feet dry and reduce the risk of infections.
 They also feature seamless construction to prevent irritation and additional cushioning to protect sensitive areas.
-The American Diabetes Association (ADA) emphasizes the importance of using non-restrictive, seamless socks to prevent foot ulcers in diabetic patients.
+The American Diabetes Association (ADA) emphasizes the importance of using non-restrictive socks to prevent foot ulcers in diabetic patients by preventing restrictions to circulation and allowing blood to flow more readily to the end of the extremeties.

 2. When to Recommend Compression Socks vs. Diabetic Socks